firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/battery_pack_design.md

 - Mixed MJ1/MH1 parallels sag 10–12 V at ≈9 A per cell; veterans cap both chemistries near 7 A and pivot to Samsung 50G, Molicel P42A, or Murata VTC6 for higher-current builds instead of chasing firmware fixes.[^6]
 - Budget Liitokala LiFePO₄ cells arrive unbalanced, sag heavily above ≈12 A, and often ship slowly by boat.
   - reserve them for stationary projects unless you can package much larger scooter enclosures.[^7]
+- High-current race packs now treat ~40 A per P45B as acceptable when cooling is dialled: skrtt’s 18 S 9 P plan for 350 A drew green lights so long as logging confirmed sag and phase limits—not pack voltage—were the real bottleneck.[^p45b_current]

 ## Layout and Interconnects